 If you have unprotected vaginal intercourse and want to reduce the risk of pregnancy, you can take an emergency morning-after pill.
 You can buy the morning-after pill at a pharmacy without a prescription.

-Below you will find a range of services that you can turn to for information or support regarding sexual health issues.
+Below you will find a range of services that you can turn to for information or support regarding sexual health issues or gender identity.

 You will find information on contraception and how to protect yourself against sexually transmitted diseases on the NHS website.
 You can also find out more about libido, erectile dysfunction and other issues.